Fourier Quasicrystals on $\mathbb R^n$: Amoebas and Real-Rootedness

 $Log$ is a homomorphism from $C^{*m}$ onto $\mathbb R^m$ with kernel $\mathbb T^m.$ A subset $V$ of $\mathbb C^{*m}$ is called an algebraic variety if it is the set of common zeros of a set of Laurent polynomials.
 By the Noetherian property of the ring of Laurent polynomials, this set of polynomials can be chosen to be finite. $V$ is called a hypersurface if the set has one element and then $V$ has codimension $1.$ $V$ is called a complete intersection if it equals the intersection of $k$ hypersurfaces and has codimension $k.$ The amoeba of an algebraic variety $V \subset \mathbb C^{*m}$ is

-In (\cite{gelfand}, p.
-194, Definition 1.3) Gelfand, Kapranov and Zelevinsky defined amoebas for hypersurfaces, in (\cite{gelfand}, p.
-195, Corollary 1.6) they proved that the complement of the amoeba of a hypersurface is a finite union of open convex subsets.
-Their work was extended in \cite{forsberg,forsbergpassaretsikh,passaretrullgard}.
-Clearly $q \in \mathcal L_m$ is a Lee-Yang polynomial iff $\mathcal A(\Lambda(q)) \cap \pm \mathbb R_+^m = \phi,$ or equivalently
+Gelfand, Kapranov and Zelevinsky (\cite{gelfand}, p.
+194, Definition 1.3) defined amoebas for hypersurfaces and proved (\cite{gelfand}, p.
+195, Corollary 1.6) that the complement of the amoeba of a hypersurface is a finite union of open convex subsets.
+Several researchers \cite{forsberg,forsbergpassaretsikh,passaretrullgard} extended their work..
+Clearly $q \in \mathcal L_m$ is a Lee-Yang polynomial iff $\mathcal A(\Lambda(q)) \cap \pm \mathbb R_+^m = \emptyset,$ or equivalently

-In \cite{alon} Alon, Cohen and Vinzant used amoebas to prove that every real-rooted $p \in \mathcal T_1$ admits the representation
+In \cite{alon1} Alon, Cohen and Vinzant used amoebas to prove that every real-rooted $p \in \mathcal T_1$ admits the representation

-where $m = \hbox{dim}_{\mathbb Z}(\Omega(p)),$ $q \in \mathcal L_m$ is a Lee-Yang polynomial, and $M \in R_+^m.$ We observe that (\ref{amoebaeqn2}) holds if $M$ is replaced by a matric $M_1$ sufficiently close to $M,$ a condition we call $M$-stable. \\ \\ This section proves Theorem \ref{thm2}, which represents uniformly generic real-rooted trigonometric maps $P \in \mathcal T_n^n$ by $M$-stable Laurent maps.
+where $m = \text{dim}_{\mathbb Z}(\Omega(p)),$ $q \in \mathcal L_m$ is a Lee-Yang polynomial, and $M \in R_+^m.$ We observe that (\ref{amoebaeqn2}) holds if $M$ is replaced by a matric $M_1$ sufficiently close to $M,$ a condition we call $M$-stable. \\ \\ This section proves Theorem \ref{thm2}, which represents uniformly generic real-rooted trigonometric maps $P \in \mathcal T_n^n$ by $M$-stable Laurent maps.
 Here $M \in \mathbb R^{m \times n}.$ This concept generalizes the concept of Lee-Yang polynomials.